0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [0 0 0 0 0 address_deployed 0 0 0 0 0 0 0 0 0 0]
 ```

-Then we see the [SWAP5 instruction]().
-This instruction swap 1st and 6th stack items.
-There are SWAP instructions for all positions in the stack (`SWAP1`-`SWAP16`).
-In this case, we `SWAP5` exchanges `0` with `address_deployed` making our stack now in the correct order to match `[gas address value argsOffset argsSize retOffset retSize]`.
+Then we see the [SWAP5 instruction](https://www.evm.codes/#94).
+This instruction swap the 1st and 6th stack items.
+There are `SWAP` instructions for all positions in the stack (`SWAP1`-`SWAP16`).
+In this case, `SWAP5` exchanges `0` with `address_deployed` making our stack now in the correct order to match `[gas address value argsOffset argsSize retOffset retSize]`.
 Here is what our stack looks like now.

 ```js